intel/kubernetes-qat-envoy/README.md

     $ kubectl apply -f ./intel-device-plugins-for-kubernetes/deployments/qat2_plugin/qat2_plugin.yaml

 Make sure the QAT kernel driver is configured properly on the node.
-For this copy the content of `configs/c6xx_devX.conf` to the node as `/etc/c6xx_dev0.conf`, `/etc/c6xx_dev1.conf` and `/etc/c6xx_dev2.conf`.
+The exact steps depend on your hardware.
+The instructions in this document have been tested with C62x chipset QAT accelerator.
+For this hardware, copy the content of `configs/c6xx_devX.conf` to the node as `/etc/c6xx_dev0.conf`, `/etc/c6xx_dev1.conf` and `/etc/c6xx_dev2.conf`.
 After that restart the QAT driver on the node:

     # adf_ctl restart